Ours to Enjoy and Conserve.

 Groundwater from CHWD's six wells is used to supplement the Folsom Lake surface water supply for customers.
 Even with these water sources, it is important to conserve water as the ever-increasing need for water in our region and throughout California will continue to place demands on both surface and groundwater supplies.
 Water use efficiency and conservation are keys to meeting future demands.

-The five-year average annual water use for CHWD customers is 16,317 acre-feet.
-That is a little more than eight-tenths of an acre-foot of water per service connection.
+The five-year average annual water use for CHWD customers is 11,633 acre-feet.
+That is about half of an acre-foot of water per service connection.
 An acre-foot of water equals 325,829 gallons of water per service connection.

 Even with our area's growth in population and services, water use has stabilized and declined in recent years–the result of more efficient water use by our customers.